jiaherngtan/mini_project_ii/README.md

 <img width="1428" alt="image" src="https://github.com/jiaherngtan/mini_project_ii/assets/87298876/f7395892-8210-448f-bb3e-9d771f9082e7">

 #### Watchlist page:
-* User can view the list of movies in their watchlist at a glance with date added being displayed.
-When movie in "Want to Watch" is expanded, user can view some of the basic information about the movie, and they are able to add the movie to "Watched", or delete it from the list.
+* Users can view the list of movies in their watchlist at a glance with the date added displayed.
+When the movie in "Want to Watch" is expanded, users can view some of the basic information about the movie, and they are able to add the movie to "Watched", or delete it from the list.
 <img width="1427" alt="image" src="https://github.com/jiaherngtan/mini_project_ii/assets/87298876/bbc3760a-c30f-4001-a634-f19af282751d">

-* When movie in "Watched" is expanded, user can view their rating and comment on the movie, and they are able to delete the movie from the list as well.
+* When the movie in "Watched" is expanded, user can view their rating and comment on the movie, and they are able to delete the movie from the list as well.
 <img width="1425" alt="image" src="https://github.com/jiaherngtan/mini_project_ii/assets/87298876/de14eff6-be4d-45fe-ac39-2267f4b51fb1">

 #### User details page:
-* User can view their basic information about themselve (username, email, date joined).
+* User can view their basic information about themselves (username, email, date joined).
-* User can view the number of movies they have in their watchlist at a glance via analytics.
+* Users can view the number of movies they have in their watchlist at a glance via analytics.
 * User can delete their profile.

 <img width="1428" alt="image" src="https://github.com/jiaherngtan/mini_project_ii/assets/87298876/b8598936-187b-4643-b1e1-ae5d490698d5">

-* User can view the list of movies in ther "Watched" section, and can sort them by alphabetically, time added, and rating.
+* User can view the list of movies in the "Watched" section and can sort them alphabetically, time added, and rating.
 <img width="1423" alt="image" src="https://github.com/jiaherngtan/mini_project_ii/assets/87298876/73da5901-0e6a-46a5-9439-352c77fd5109">

 ## Setup and Installation